 Stakeholder Management is critical to successfully initiating and maintaining an architectural program.
 Architects will need to engage with a wide range of stakeholders, from senior executives through to implementation staff.
 The engagements will often require political sensitivity, diplomacy and flexibility to ensure that the stakeholders' needs and concerns are dealt with appropriately.
 Providing relevant and tailored views of the architectures will be critical to ensuring that the stakeholders are kept informed and that they spend the requisite time needed to understand the impact the architectures will have on their domain.
-Having a comprehensive communication plan is also critical to ensuring that the stakeholders receive the information they require and that they maintain an interest and have input into the architectures.
-Stakeholder analysis should be undertaken early in the set up of an architecture program and early in the development of an architecture, as an individual stakeholder's position with respect to a particular architectural initiative can vary.
+Having a comprehensive communication plan is also critical to ensuring that the stakeholder analysis should be undertaken early in the set up of an architecture program and early in the development of an architecture, as an individual stakeholder's position with respect to a particular architectural initiative can vary.
 A matrix can be used to describe the positions key stakeholders or stakeholder groups hold with respect to aspects of the architecture program, such as how supportive they are, or what commitment they have to the architecture.
 The matrix can be updated and monitored over the lifetime of an architecture and remedial efforts made to manage the relationships with key stakeholders.